synthcmas/atac-seq-project/README.md

 The Non-Parametric Latent Binding (NPLB) module uses a Gibbs sampler-based probabilistic model to perform de novo clustering of cells in the space of motif activity, simultaneously identifying informative motifs for each cluster.
 This allows regulatory heterogeneity to emerge directly from the data.

-Unsupervised analysis scripts are in `python/nplb/`.
+Unsupervised analysis scripts are in `python/nplb/` and the corresponding SLURM job submission scripts can be found in `slurm_scripts/`.
 These typically include clustering evaluation and visualizations like confusion matrices.

 ### Plot Confusion Matrix and Heatmap